Euler's Formula

 3. Expand the expressions in the numerators.

-4. Notice the places where the complex constant appears.
-Everywhere the complex constant is raised to a power greater than one, such as , and we can substitute into the expression.
+4. Everywhere the complex constant is raised to a power greater than one, such as , and we can substitute into the expression one or more times.

 5. Simplify the expressions which flip some of the signs.
 The expressions that still contain the constant are highlighted in blue.

-6. Group the expressions containing and those that do not and then factor out the complex constant.
+6. Group the expressions containing together then factor out the complex constant.

 7. Observe that the two expressions represent the power series definitions of sine and cosine[2][3].